 The precise tool needed to clarify stochastic causality issues is Granger causality (Granger, 1969).
-We say that the temperature $T_j$ at location j fails to Granger-cause the temperature $T_i$ , if for all future times t > 0, the mean square error (MSE) of a forecast of $T_i(t)$ based on its own past ( $T_i(s)$ for $s \le 0$ ) is the same as the MSE of a forecast of $T_i(t)$ based on both $T_i(s)$ and $T_j(s)$ .
-The notion of Granger causality is intuitive and provides a much more rigorous criterion for causality does imply forecasting ability, which is our only concern here.
+We say that the temperature T_i at location j fails to Granger-cause the temperature T_i , if for all future times t > 0, the mean square error (MSE) of a forecast of $T_i(t)$ based on its own past ($T_i(s)$ for $s \le 0$) is the same as the

+MSE of a forecast of $T_i(t)$ based on both $T_i(s)$ and $T_j(s)$.
+The notion of Granger causality is intuitive and provides a much more rigorous criterion for causation than simple lagged cross-correlations.
+While other notions of causality exist, Granger causality does imply forecasting ability, which is our only concern here.
+To our knowledge this is the first application of Granger causality to long memory processes.

 We now investigate the Granger causality of m-StocSIPS.
-A necessary and sufficient condition for the optimality of an estimator is given by the orthogonality principle (Box et al., 2008; Brockwell & Davis, 1991; Palma, 2007; Straškraba, 2007; Wold, 1938), that states that the error of the optimal predictor (in a mean square error sense) is orthogonal to any possible estimator:
+A necessary and sufficient condition for the optimality of an estimator is given by the orthogonality principle (Box et al., 2008; Brockwell & Davis, 1991; Hipel & McLeod, 1994; Palma, 2007; Wold, 1938), that states that the error of the optimal predictor (in a mean square error sense) is orthogonal to any possible estimator:

-$$\left\langle \hat{T}{i}\left(t\right)E{i}\left(t\right)\right\rangle =0,$$ (9)
+$$\langle \hat{T}i(t) E_i(t) \rangle = 0 \tag{9}$$